manuelstofer/led-ticker/README.md

 ## My Installation

-The LED-Ticker is currently installed in my living Room on a [Raspberry Pi](http://www.raspberrypi.org/ "Raspberry Pi")
+I installed the LED-Ticker on a [Raspberry Pi](http://www.raspberrypi.org/ "Raspberry Pi")

 This is how it looks like in action: [Video](http://www.youtube.com/watch?v=0U8NBKy94rw "LED-Ticker Raspberry Pi")

-Its receiving Tweets and SMS.
-If you want to send a message tweet [@anemonenstrasse](https://twitter.com/anemonenstrasse "@anemonenstrasse") or send a SMS to 0041 76 247 85 18